Generative AI hype

 The Reality Check: AI’s Current Capabilities

 • Job Replacement: AI is unlikely to take over most jobs soon.
-It may automate specific tasks but will only partially replace human roles.
+It may automate specific tasks, but it will only partially replace humans.

-• Code Writing: AI can assist in writing code but can only contribute to 10-30% of the process.
-Human intervention remains crucial to meeting expectations or achieving high code quality.
+• Code Writing: AI can help when writing code, but can only contribute to 10-30% of the process.
+Human intervention remains critical to meeting expectations or achieving high code quality.

-• Marketing Copy: AI tools can generate content but need more nuanced understanding to create compelling and contextually appropriate marketing materials consistently.
+• Marketing Copy: AI tools can generate content, but they require a more nuanced understanding to create compelling and contextually appropriate marketing materials consistently.
 If you don’t edit the content well, there will be errors, or users will recognise certain words, such as “delve”.
-Medical researchers suddenly started using the word “delve” four times more often after the advent of ChatGPT.
+Medical researchers suddenly started using the word “delve” four times more often after ChatGPT was introduced.
 There are many places where AI-generated text is not allowed.
-That does not mean someone cannot use Generative AI for professional marketing copy; you can, but it has to be fact-checked and rewritten extensively.
-It can save time but hardly replace humans.
+That does not mean someone cannot use AI for professional marketing copy; you can, but it has to be fact-checked and rewritten extensively.
+It can save time, but it hardly replaces humans.

 • Artificial General Intelligence (AGI): The dream of AGI, an AI with human-like reasoning and understanding, remains distant.
 Current AI models, including large language models (LLMs), excel at pattern recognition but need more authentic learning or reasoning abilities.